brett96/DailyMed-API-Client/README.md

 # DailyMed API Python Client

-Lightweight command-line client for the DailyMed v2 REST API — search SPLs, fetch raw SPL XML, parse ingredients, and list related resources.
+A command-line Python script that interacts with the official DailyMed v2 RESTful API to search drug labels, retrieve SPL details, and list various drug-related resources.

 ---